PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 # Aliases and Shell Functions

-While carrying out computational research you will probably find yourself entering the same commands over and over again.
-Typing or copying the same command repeatedly reduces your productivity.
+While working on the HPC clusters you will probably find yourself entering the same commands over and over again.
+There will also be times when you will run multiple commands to get a result.
+These two types of actions reduce your productivity.

-You can save yourself time by creating aliases for common commands.
-Aliases are like custom shortcuts used to represent a command.
-Shell functions are similar to aliases but they provide more flexibility.
+Commonly repeated commands should be replaced by an alias, which is a shorter name for the command.
+A shell function should be used instead of an alias when command line parameters are need or many individual steps need to be carried out.

 Here is a common alias:

 ```
-alias qq='squeue -u <YourNetID>'
+$ alias sq='squeue -u <YourNetID>'
 ```

-After defining this alias, one can type `qq` instead of the much longer `squeue -u <YourNetID>`.
+After defining this alias, one can type `sq` instead of the much longer `squeue -u <YourNetID>`.
+Note that aliases defined on the command line will be available until you exit the shell.
+To make them permanent continue reading.

 ## Store permanent aliases and shell functions in .bashrc